Psychology with Sociology BSc (Hons)

 Excellent work experience opportunities

-With the British Psychological Society’s GBC secured, you will be eligible on graduation to pursue further postgraduate (Masters of Doctoral) training in psychology, possibly as a professional psychologist (in forensic, clinical, educational, occupational, counselling and sport psychology), to pursue an academic and / or research career in various areas of psychology or sociology (by working as a research assistant, for example, or by studying for a Masters or PhD), or to pursue sociology-relevant careers in social policy, community development, or the probation service.
+With the British Psychological Society’s GBC secured (provided you graduate with a 2.2 honours degree), you will be eligible on graduation to pursue further postgraduate (Masters of Doctoral) training in psychology.
+You may wish to pursue an academic or research career in various areas of psychology by working as a research assistant, or by studying for a Masters or PhD.

 Our Employability team